ipfabric/docs/docs/support/known_issues/Vendors/cisco/apic_tables_empty.md

     ![apic_yes](apic_yes.png)

-Afterwards IP address from Vendor API settings is used for mapping instead of hostname to FQDN.
+Afterwards, IP address from the Vendor API settings is used for mapping to hostname.